-Next, you’ll choose individual coaching scenarios within your goal, like breaking the goal of closing larger deals down to the scenario of selling to C-suite executives, and roll out those scenarios at scale.
+Next, you’ll choose individual coaching scenarios within your goal, like breaking the goal of closing larger deals down to the scenario of selling to C-level executives and roll out those scenarios at scale.
 Each scenario can be divided up into specific conversations which are targeted for precisely this situation.

 Finally, you’ll decide what to measure to track progress.
 You could use leading indicators like sales rep proficiency and confidence in sales pitches, or lagging indicators like the number and size of deals each rep is able to secure and the amount of revenue coming in.